A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Introduction

-There are several recent studies of unconstrained nuclear norm regularization in the econometric literature.
-For example, \citet{BaiNg_RankRegularized_2019} use it to improve estimation of the classical factor model; \citet{MoonWeidner_Nuclear_2018} leverage it to improve estimation of panel data models with interactive fixed effects; \citet*{Atheyetal_CompletionCausal_2021} adopt it in treatment effect estimation; \citet*{Chernozhukovetal_LowRank_2018} employ it to estimate panel data models with heterogenous coefficients.
-To the best of our knowledge, the use of constrained nuclear norm regularization in estimating conditional factor models is not studied previously.
+There have been several recent studies in the econometric literature that utilize unconstrained nuclear norm regularization. \citet{BaiNg_RankRegularized_2019} use it to enhance estimation of the classical factor model. \citet{MoonWeidner_Nuclear_2018} leverage it to improve estimation of panel data models with interactive fixed effects. \citet{Chernozhukovetal_LowRank_2018} employ it to estimate panel data models with heterogeneous coefficients. \citet{Atheyetal_CompletionCausal_2021} adopt this approach in treatment effect estimation.
+For more examples, see \citet{MoonWeidner_Nuclear_2018}.
+To the best of our knowledge, the use of constrained nuclear norm regularization in estimating conditional factor models has not been studied previously.

-The literature on the cross section of asset returns is vast; here we focus on conditional factor models.
-While the focus of our paper is on models with latent factors (see previous paragraphs for a literature review), a large number of works in empirical asset pricing vastly relies on pre-specified observable factors (e.g, constructed via \citep{FamaFrench_Commonrisk_1993}'s portfolio-sorting approach utilizing asset's characteristics).
-These include \citet{Shanken_Intertemporal_1990}, \citet{FersonHarvey_Variation_1991,FersonHarvey_Conditioning_1999}, \citet{LettauLudvigson_Consumption_2001}, \citet{NagelSingleton_Conditional_2011} and \citet{Gagliardinietal_Timevarying_2016}, to name a few; see \citet{Gagliardinietal_EstimationConditionalFactor_2019} for a comprehensive review.
-This line of works may suffer from the ``characteristics versus covariances'' debate \citep{DanielTitman_Characteristics_1997}, and the ``factor zoo'' problem.
-We complement the literature by providing a unified method for estimating conditional factor models without the need to pre-specify the factors, which are well-suited for resolving both the debate and the problem \citep{Chenetal_SeimiparametricFactor_2021}.
+The literature on the cross section of asset returns is extensive; here we focus on conditional factor models.
+While our paper emphasizes models with latent factors, a substantial portion of empirical asset pricing research relies on pre-specified observable factors.
+These factors are often constructed using portfolio-sorting approaches, such as those outlined in \citet{FamaFrench_Commonrisk_1993}, based on asset characteristics.\footnote{Notable works in this area include studies by \citet{Shanken_Intertemporal_1990}, \citet{FersonHarvey_Variation_1991,FersonHarvey_Conditioning_1999}, \citet{LettauLudvigson_Consumption_2001}, and \citet{Gagliardinietal_Timevarying_2016}, among others.
+For a comprehensive review, see \citet{Gagliardinietal_EstimationConditionalFactor_2019}.} This approach encounters challenges related to the ``characteristics versus covariances'' debate and the ``factor zoo'' problem.
+We contribute to the literature by presenting a unified method for estimating conditional factor models without the need for pre-specified factors, which are well-suited for addressing the debate and problem \citep{Kellyetal_Characteristics_2019,Chenetal_SeimiparametricFactor_2021}.